chartgerink/2015ori-3/notes.md

 ![ScienceOpen search results](figures/search-results.png)

 It says 422 results, but when browsing through it on the page gives only 370 results (at least that's what ScienceOpen shows...).
 One [article](http://www.ncbi.nlm.nih.gov/pmc/articles/5054138) was left out, resulting in 369 articles (this article didn't have a DOI).

+# Ideas

+1. Extend this to flowcharts to analyze CONSORT or PRISMA flows